 Finally, when you return home use everything you collected to make Earth Day collage art.
-Paint the rocks you collect, turn your acorns into fun craft supplies.
+Paint the rocks you collect, and turn your acorns into fun craft supplies.
 Nature supplies lead to some seriously creative artwork.

-Best of all, you will have spent some time hanging with your family, outside to celebrate and enjoy the Earth.
+Best of all, you will have spent some time hanging out with your family, outside to celebrate and enjoy the Earth.

 Other Earth Day activities for kids…